gautamshrinivas/MindMaps/terraform.md

   * Define our infrastructure as a template in Terraform
   * Execute the template to create infrastructure.
 * we need to write these templates in Hashicorp Configuration Language (HCL)
-* Here we express what we want in the template which is referred as Desired State
+* Here we express what we want in the template which is referred to as Desired State
-* Now when execute terraform will try to create infra to match your Desired State.
+* Now when executing terraform will try to create infra to match your Desired State.
 ## Immutable infrastructure:
 ------------------------------
 *  The approach we are following is immutable infrastructure.
-Any change in infrastructure can happen by the changes in the template.
-Every change is stored in version control system i.e. we have history of all the changes.
+Any change in infrastructure can happen through the changes in the template.
+Every change is stored in the version control system i.e. we have a history of all the changes.
 *
 * ### Idempotence:
-  * This is property which states that executing once or multiple times will have the same result
+  * This is a property that states that executing once or multiple times will have the same result

 * ## Provider:
-* Provider: Provider tells terraform where do you want to create the infra, Generally there will be   authentication details as well.
+* Provider: Provider tells Terraform where do you want to create the infra, Generally there will be   authentication details as well.

 * **ex**
 --------